sashankshukla/ubcgpacalc/README.md

 The tool takes away the pain of having to switch to tabs to see the conversion scale, open calculators and overall waste a lot of valuable time.
 Students can just input values whilst being on the grades summary page and receive a GPA.

-The next version I hope to develop can hopefully implement web scraping of the grades page directly, such that even the inputting of the data fields is removed.